 Why Should I Choose an Accredited Degree Program?

-If you decide to earn a master's in reading education or literacy, make sure that your chosen program is accredited by the Council for the Accreditation of Educator Preparation (formerly known as the National Council for Accreditation of Teacher Education), and nationally recognized by the International Literacy Association (ILA).
-UTA's College of Education, which oversees the M.Ed. in C&I – Literacy Studies, is CAEP accredited.
+If you decide to earn a master's in reading education or literacy, make sure that your chosen program is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP), and nationally recognized by the International Literacy Association (ILA).
+UTA's College of Education, which oversees the M.Ed. in C&I – Literacy Studies, is AAQEP-accredited.
 The online M.Ed. in Curriculum and Instruction in Literacy Studies program is also nationally recognized by the ILA.